tartley/cbeams/README.rst

 Dependencies
 ------------

-Python >= 3.5.
-Probably also runs on earlier v3.x, but I haven't tried it.
+Python 3.5.
+Probably also runs on other 3.x, but I haven't tried it.

 Install
 -------